nhatvo1502/MyPaperModSite/README.md

 ```

 # Posting
-simply pushing code will trigger github action with pre-embedded credentials for posting
+Simply pushing code will trigger GHA.
+GHA is already bundled with hosting credentials and will take care of posting automatically.